 Changing practice takes leadership, education, re-thinking old ways, and ongoing quality improvement.
 We understand that these issues are complex, and that frail nursing home residents present special challenges.
 This website provides (and over time will add more) resources to help nursing home nurses better understand both the science and the practicalities of antibiotic stewardship, and apply it in their everyday practice.

 This section contains 10 modules that you may complete for CE credit.
+The expiration date for awarding contact hours is August 18, 2019.
 Below is a description of the modules.
 Click the button below to get started: